NASA-PDS/registry/docs/source/user/load1.rst

     ...
   </harvest>

-Where authentication configuration file would have following parameters:
+If your Elasticsearch server requires authentication, you have to create an authentication configuration file and provide following parameters:

 .. code-block:: python

+  # true - trust self-signed certificates; false - don't trust.
   trust.self-signed = true
   user = pds-user1
   password = mypassword